-John’s experiences as both a soloist and a chamber musician have been diverse.
+John’s experiences as both a classical soloist and chamber musician have been diverse.
 He has played in masterclasses and private coaching sessions with renowned musicians including Lewis Kaplan, Felix Andrievsky, Peter Herresthal, Jan Vogler, Savely Shalman and Alvia Vandysheva.
 As a member of several string quartets, including the highly successful Park Quartet and The Guastalla Quartet, he has taken part in masterclasses with the Endellion, Coull, Maggini, Cavaleri, Sacconi and Chilingirian quartets.

 In 2007, John performed Tchaikovksy’s Violin Concerto in the Adrian Boult Hall in Birmingham, with the King Edward’s Symphony Orchestra, later performing the first movement in Symphony Hall alongside dancers from the Elmhurst Ballet School in a newly choreographed ballet.
 The following year saw performances of Prokofiev’s Violin Concerto No. 2 with the Academy Chamber Orchestra.
 In 2011, he performed Elgar’s Piano Quintet in London’s prestigious Wigmore Hall and toured Bosnia and Serbia with the SIDA European Student Chamber Orchestra where he appeared on stage alongside French violinist Pierre Amoyal in performances of Bach’s Concerto for Two Violins.
 As principal violinist of the Moritzburg Festival Orchestra in 2012, John was a featured soloist in a performance of Gubaidulina’s Impromptu in the Konzerthaus Berlin.
-After taking part in the 2012-13 BBC Pathways Scheme, John now performs and tours regularly with the BBC Symphony Orchestra, working with conductors including Sir Andrew Davis, Oliver Knussen, Sakari Oramo and Jules Buckley.
+After taking part in the 2012-13 BBC Pathways Scheme, John now performs and tours regularly with the BBC Symphony Orchestra, working with conductors including Sir Andrew Davis, Edward Gardner, Oliver Knussen, Sakari Oramo and Jules Buckley.

 I discovered John online after researching several weeks for a violinist to record and participate in my new album and immediately knew that I had found someone special.
 He is a strong, imaginative and competent player and a highly professional individual to work with.
 The fact that he is keen to explore new things and take on new challenges is an added bonus.
 I will certainly be working with him again in the future.”
 (Othon Mataragas)